 7.4 Therefore, some or all of your data may be stored outside of the UK, and the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.

-7.4.1 If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR including:
+7.4.1 If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be when stored within the UK and under the GDPR including:

 7.5 Data security is very important to Us, and to protect your data We have taken suitable measures to safeguard and secure data collected through Our Site.

 7.6 Steps We take to secure and protect your data include:

 7.6.1 All electronic transactions you make to or receive from Us through Our website, will be encrypted, usually using SSL or TLS technology, or equivalent.
 Nevertheless, data transmission over the Internet can still be inherently insecure, and We cannot guarantee the security of data sent over the Internet.
 Nevertheless, We have taken additional steps to help make accessing and using InternetTIPS.com safer.
 How: your connection to InternetTIPS.com uses https:// instead of the less secure http://.
 Remember, the "s" stands for secure.
 So when using https://www.internettips.com, your access to InternetTIPS.com is encrypted.

 7.6.2 As part of Our https:// security, InternetTIPS.com website also has an SSL (Secure Sockets Layer) certificate.